agentcontest/massim_2020/docs/scenario.md

 Failure Code | Reason
 --- | ---
-failed_parameter | Not exactly 1 parameter given, or parameter is not a direction. failed | There was no thing in the given direction attached to the agent.
+failed_parameter | Parameter is not a direction. failed_target | There was no attachment to detach in the given direction. failed | There was a thing but not attached to the agent.

 ### rotate